Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Introduction

+In Fig.~\ref{fig:overview}, the magnetic field sensor inside the phone is located approximately in the same position as the vector arrowhead visible in the top left corner of the phone.
+The inset shows the magnetic field strength as a function of distance from the center of the magnet configuration for dipole and sextupole magnet configurations.
+The data were obtained with the phone using the app Phyphox while the magnet configuration was translated to discrete positions along the extension arm.

-Before jumping into experimentation, is there any way to predict what the magnetic fields outside the magnet configurations should be?
-Students interested in computational physics can create visualizations of the magnetic fields.
-Advances in computing have made computation and simulations an expectation in any 21$^{\mathrm{st}}$ century scientific endeavor.
-At the same time, open-source programs like Python and repositories like GitHub have made complex computations accessible and low-cost.
+To better understand our measurements, we must predict what the magnetic fields outside the magnet configurations should look like.
+We can use simulations to predict these magnetic fields.
+Advances in computing have made computation and simulations common, and open-source programs like Python and repositories like GitHub have made these complex computations accessible and low-cost.
 The Python library Magpylib\cite{magpylib2020} allows users to simulate arbitrary configurations of permanent magnets and then examine the behavior of their associated fields in both space and time.
-The library is straightforward enough for a student with an introductory knowledge of programming to use.
+The library is straightforward to use for a student with an introductory knowledge of programming.
 Fig.~\ref{fig:overview} shows a simulated magnetic field generated by a sextupole magnet configuration.
-A color gradient indicates the changing magnitude of the field (decreasing from yellow to deep red).
+A color gradient indicates the changing magnitude of the field (decreasing from white to yellow to red).
 Students can use the simulation to visualize the fields that would be present outside the accelerator magnet analogs, providing qualitative confirmation of the expected symmetry and setting requirements and constraints on the experiment design.
-For a more advanced project, students might investigate the effect of perturbations to the system, such as including magnets of differing field strength or creating asymmetrical magnet configurations.